 Reducing latency is critical for improving the user experience, particularly in real-time applications.
 Here are a few effective strategies:

-- Model Optimization: Techniques like quantization, pruning, and using distilled (smaller, faster) versions of models can speed up response times and improve latency without sacrificing too much accuracy.
+- Model Optimization: Techniques like quantization, pruning, and using distilled (smaller, faster) versions of models can speed up response times and improve latency without sacrificing accuracy.
 Additionally, these optimizations enhance cost efficiency by reducing computational resource demands, thereby improving overall inference performance.

 - Improved Infrastructure: Running models on optimized inference engines and high-speed hardware (like modern GPUs or custom accelerators) can make a big difference.
 Additionally, deploying LLMs on infrastructure designed for high throughput ensures that more requests can be processed concurrently without sacrificing latency.

-- Prompt Design: Crafting shorter, more efficient prompts reduces the number of input tokens the model has to process—saving both time and compute resources.
-Reducing unnecessary tokens, particularly by minimizing input sequence length and controlling how many tokens are used, also improves inter token latency.
+- Prompt Design: Crafting shorter, more efficient prompts reduces the number of input tokens the model has to process, saving both time and compute resources.
+Reducing unnecessary tokens, particularly by minimizing input sequence length and controlling how many tokens are used, also improves inter-token latency.

 - Streaming & Caching: Streaming & Caching: Delivering the output as it’s being generated (streaming) and caching frequent responses can help minimize perceived delays, especially when generating long sequences with many output tokens.